-We further evaluated RDmaster’s diagnostic performance using real diagnosed patients published online.
-A total of 238 case reports involving 92 RDs were collected, of which 225 cases involving 86 RDs had documented causative genes in KB and were able to perform genetic diagnosis.
-For each case report, we endeavored to capture all recorded phenotypic features (present or absent) and ultimately generated standardized patient information within the Phenopacket schema [48].
-See Supplementary Table 2 for the detailed information of all 238 published cases.
-Like many previous studies [49-51], we simulated exomes for the 86 RDs with causative genes by randomly adding known pathogenic variants from the Clinvar database (homozygous for recessive diseases, heterozygotes for dominant) to our internally randomly selected 86 exomes (see Supplementary Table 3).
-In this evaluation, several influential RD diagnostic tools (Phenomizer, BOQA, PhenoPro, and LIRICAL for phenotype-driven diagnosis; Exomiser for disease-causing genes prioritization) were introduced to compare diagnostic performance with RDmaster.
+We further evaluated the diagnostic performance of RDmaster using real-diagnosed patients published online.
+A total of 238 case reports involving 92 RDs were collected, of which 225 cases involving 86 RDs had causative genes in KB and were eligible for genetic diagnosis.
+For each published case, we endeavored to capture all recorded phenotypic features (present or absent) and ultimately generated standardized patient information within the Phenopacket schema [55].
+Detailed information on the 238 published cases is provided in Supplementary Table 1.
+Like many previous studies [56-58], we simulated exomes for the 86 RDs with causative genes by randomly adding known pathogenic variants from the Clinvar database (homozygous for recessive diseases, heterozygotes for dominant) to our internally randomly selected 86 exomes (see Supplementary Table 2).
+In this evaluation, several influential KB-based RD diagnostic tools (Phenomizer, BOQA, PhenoPro, and LIRICAL for phenotype-driven diagnosis; Exomiser for disease-causing genes prioritization) were introduced to compare diagnostic performance with RDmaster.
+In addition, we also explored the effectiveness of large language models, specifically GPT-3.5 and GPT-4, in RD differential diagnosis.

 Reference